Love Kome

 Love Kome: We Love Rice (ラブ米 -WE LOVE RICE-, Rabu Kome: We Love Rice) is a Japanese anime television series animated by Encourage Films.
-The series premiered it first season on April 5, 2017, with the second season started airing on October 5, 2017.
+The series premiered its first season on April 5, 2017, with the second season started airing on October 5, 2017.

 Plot

 Five rice-inspired students learn at the Kokuritsu Inaho Academy, a school on the verge of shutting down, and they form a new group called "Love Rice".
 The five handsome boys work hard in an attempt to supplant bread as the popular grain at the school, but their efforts are challenged by the new students form the "Love Rice" unit.
 They have to perform at the "Harvest Show", showing how delicious rice grains are.